Infinity (comic book): Publication history

 Infinity was announced in February 2013 as part of Marvel's Free Comic Book Day preview story.
 Axel Alonso, Marvel's Editor-in-Chief, said "We've said how 'Nova,' 'Thanos Rising,' 'Guardians of the Galaxy' and Jonathan Hickman's 'Avengers' are all shaping the future of the Marvel Universe — this image will very specifically answer the question of 'How?...Our FCBD issue features an all-new story that leads into a huge epic later in the year".
 In April 2013, Marvel officially released details concerning the event, revealing it would run 6 issues and tie-in with Hickman's other two Avengers titles.
-In April 2013, Tom Brevoort stated the amount of tie-ins will be similar to that of the Fear Itself storyline.
+In April 2013, Tom Brevoort stated the amount of tie-ins would be similar to that of the Fear Itself storyline.

 In May 2013 it was announced two of the tie-in would be Kelly Sue DeConnick's books Avengers Assemble and Captain Marvel with issues 18-20 and 15-16 respectively.
-The Avengers Assemble tie-in will tell the event from the perspective of Spider-Woman in issues 18 and 19 while Captain Marvel will follow Carol Danvers as she and Hawkeye are captured in space.
-Issue 20 of Avengers Assemble will feature the Uncanny Avengers.
-In June 2013 it was announced that a new Mighty Avengers team would form during the events of Infinity.
+The Avengers Assemble tie-in tells the event from the perspective of Spider-Woman in issues 18 and 19 while Captain Marvel follows Carol Danvers as she and Hawkeye are captured in space.
+Issue 20 of Avengers Assemble features the Uncanny Avengers.
+In June 2013, it was announced that a new Mighty Avengers team would form during the events of Infinity.
 The team would have a diverse roster consisting of Luke Cage, the Superior Spider-Man, Falcon, Power Man, White Tiger, Blue Marvel, Monica Rambeau, She-Hulk, and a new Ronin.

 In June 2013 it was announced that two 4 issue mini-series would spin-out of Infinity, one titled the Infinity: The Heist and the other Infinity: The Hunt.
 The Heist involves a group of Iron Man villains led by Spymaster taking advantage of the chaos caused by Thanos's invasion of Earth to steal equipment from Stark Industries.
 It would be written by Frank Tieri with art by Al Barrionuevo.
 The Hunt features Wolverine, She-Hulk, and Hank Pym gathering the young heroes of the Marvel universe to hold a new Contest of Champions.
 However, Thanos interrupts this with his own challenge.
 It would be written by Matt Kindt with art by Steven Sanders.
 Other tie-ins were announced throughout June including Fearless Defenders, Secret Avengers, Superior Spider-Man Team-Up, and Thunderbolts.

 In July 2013, it was announced that the repercussions of Infinity would result in a new comic book storyline titled Inhumanity, with a new ongoing Inhumans series by Matt Fraction at the heart of it.
-During Infinity the Terrigen Mist will be spread throughout the world and result in Inhuman cells activating in large portions of the population.
-The Inhuman Royal Family will be split into different houses all competing to recruit these new Inhumans.
+During Infinity, Terrigen Mist is spread throughout the world, resulting in a number of humans having their dormant Inhuman abilities being activated.
+The Inhuman Royal Family is split into different houses all competing to recruit these new Inhumans.